JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 ## Kotlin/JS compiler options

-Kotlin compiler for JS compiles Kotlin source files into JavaScript code.
+The Kotlin compiler for JS compiles Kotlin source files into JavaScript code.
 The command-line tool for Kotlin to JS compilation is `kotlinc-js`.

-In addition to [common options](#common-options), Kotlin/JS compiler has the options listed below.
+In addition to the [common options](#common-options), Kotlin/JS compiler has the options listed below.

 ### `-libraries <path>`